Legas-V/flowstate-business-plan/business_plan.md

 | Reflectly        | Emotion-focused journaling               | Lacks productivity or sketch tools                      |
 | GoodNotes        | Excellent handwriting support            | No AI, no integration with productivity tools           |

-FlowState's unique value lies in combining journaling, planning, and visual creation into one emotionally aware platform — something competitors currently do not offer.
+FlowState's unique value lies in its ability to combine journaling, planning, and visual creation into one emotionally aware platform, which competitors currently do not offer.

 ### Market Positioning